 When will this project be happening?

-Below is the current working timeline
+Below sets outs our current working timeline

 (Please note these dates are subject to change)